harichandana-yeluri/bitsom_ba_25071769-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 ### 3. Horizontal scalability
 MongoDB is built to support horizontal scaling through a mechanism known as sharding.
 - Data is distributed across multiple servers (shards) based on a shard key (e.g., product_id or category).
-- As the dataset grows, additional servers can be added to the cluster without downtime.
+- As the dataset grows, additional servers can be added to the cluster without downtime.<br>
 **Key advantages:**
 - Handles large volumes of products, reviews, and user activity efficiently
 - Maintains high availability and performance under increasing load